geronime/sinatra-enotify/README.markdown

     configure_enotify({:ignore => true})

 To return to previous configuration just set `:ignore` back to false.

+#### Configure redis exception cache:

+New in version __0.0.2__: It is possible to configure redis exception cache in order to report the same exceptions only once per defined time period at most.

+The following example contains default values therefore all of them are optional:

+    configure_enotify({
+      :redis => {
+        :host   => '127.0.0.1',
+        :port   => 6379,
+        :dbid   => 0,
+        :expire => 3600,
+        :limit  => 100,
+      },
+    })

+  + options `:host`, `:port` and `:dbid` do not need any explanation
+  + `:expire` specifies the time period in seconds for which the data in the exception cache are kept as valid
+    + this is the minimal period between the two reports of the same exceptions (with the same trace)
+  + `:limit` limits the number of the most recent exceptions with non-empty GET/POST data to be included in the notification

+To disable the redis exception cache just set the `:redis` back to `nil`.

 ### Include enotify in your code